 Each candidate taking the four-year course, regular or irregular, shall submit at least one month previous to the completion of his second year a thesis of his own composition showing his ability to write acceptable English and evidencing his ability to do research study.
-The thesis shall be written in acceptable form according to the same standards as indicated under course papers.
-The thesis shall be presented to the professor in the department of his anticipated major, shall cover the subject adequately, and shall be written in course as a course requirement.
+The thesis shall be prepared in duplicate, written in acceptable form according to the same standards as indicated under course papers.
+The original copy shall be presented to the professor in the department of his anticipated major, shall cover the subject adequately, and shall be written in course as a course requirement.
+The duplicate copy shall be submitted to the professor of the course for which the thesis was written.
 Men who are deficient shall be required to remove the deficiency to the satisfaction of the faculty before beginning the fourth year of study.